websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ## Installing Elasticsearch Archives

-If installing Liferay DXP 7.3, the following archives are required to install a sidecar [Elasticsearch](https://www.elastic.co/elasticsearch/) server that can be used for testing and development.
+When you start Liferay DXP 7.3, it installs and starts a default [sidecar](../../../using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-built-in-elasticsearch.md) Elasticsearch server.
+For the installation to succeed, you must provide some archives:

 1. Download the following archives: